matthew-piziak/advent-of-code/README.md

 Here's how I do it:

-### Why Clojure?

-- The JVM is fast.
-- The JVM has many libraries.
-- A dynamic language is good for AoC, where safety offered by types isn't worth the loss of development speed.
-- Eval-at-point makes for a interactive 2D REPL experience.
-- The debugger is excellent.
-- `core` is full of fast and well-designed datatypes and functions.
-- Clojure has language features that make it easy to work with maps.
-- Good support for terse anonymous code, which makes exploratory coding ergonomic.
-- High stability means Clojure tooling remains familiar from year to year.
-- The `recur` keyword for stack checking (explained below).
-- LISP macros provide unmatched abstraction capability, though this is not particularly useful here.

 ### `recur`

 Most AoC problems involve processing a linear file of data in some way, so the spine of my solution is a recursive